Bengaluru Mothers Organize a "No Plastic" Wedding for Their Children

 The Concept of a "No Plastic" Wedding

-With the objective of minimizing the environmental impact caused by excessive plastic waste at weddings, these Bengaluru mothers aimed to create awareness and influence change through the celebration of their children's union.
+To minimize the environmental impact caused by excessive plastic waste at weddings, these Bengaluru mothers aimed to create awareness and influence change through the celebration of their children's union.
 By planning a "No Plastic" wedding, they set out to eliminate single-use plastics such as disposable cutlery, plates, bottles, and decorations that often end up in landfills or pollute water bodies.

 Reducing Waste and Recycling